By Jon Kolko

 These programs are usually relatively short and affordable—compared to traditional bachelor’s or master’s degrees—and promise a clear path to employment.
 Because this new educational model is focused on training design students to immediately enter the workforce, the knowledge they provide is pragmatic, practical, and applicable.

+However, this value proposition—save money, save time, and get a job as a designer—poses problems.
 To deliver on the promise of cheap, fast, and employable, something’s got to give.
 And I’m concerned that the “something” is quality.

 To be clear, I don’t mean quality of instruction.
 The instructors at these emergent programs are my peers and they are, by and large, competent designers.
 Many are competent teachers and put their heart and soul into their teaching, just like great teachers at any other academic program.